How to sell online internationally with Shopify

 For example, imagine you’re a UK business that wants to sell in France.
 You open a local euro bank account and connect it to your Shopify account.
 Now, whenever you make sales in France, you send the revenue directly to your new euro bank account – effectively avoiding conversion fees.

-The downside of this option is that banks also charge high conversion fees (up to 3.5%) as well as transfer fees.
+The downside of this option is that banks also charge high conversion fees (up to 3.5%) and transfer fees.
 So, although you may postpone additional charges, you’ll eventually have to pay them when you’re ready to transfer funds back to the UK.
-Banks also charge monthly account fees, so any money you save could end up being cancelled out by excess bank charges.
+Banks also charge monthly account fees, so excess bank charges could cancel out any money you save.

 Luckily, you have another option: to open a Global Business Account with Airwallex.

-You can hold funds in your multi-currency account for as long as you want, and use them to pay international suppliers, VAT bills and SaaS subscriptions, all whilst avoiding FX fees.
+You can hold funds in your multi-currency account for as long as you want, and use them to pay international suppliers, SaaS subscriptions, and more, all while avoiding FX fees.

 If you do want to convert funds into your local currency, we charge only 0.5–1% above the interbank exchange rate.
-That’s significantly lower than Shopify, which charges 2% outside the US, and the high street banks, which charge 2–3.5% above the interbank rate.
+That’s significantly lower than Shopify, which charges 2% outside the US, and traditional banks, which charge 2–3.5% above the interbank rate.

 As a result, your business could save thousands, depending on your sales volume.
 And you can do all this without dealing with multiple foreign banks or a complicated payment instructure.
 Instead, manage your money from a single central account.